-This master’s program will prepare you to teach French to middle school and high school students of diverse backgrounds, abilities and interests in grades 7-12.
+This master’s program will prepare you to teach French to middle school and high school students of diverse backgrounds, abilities and interests in grades 7 to 12.
 This program is offered jointly with the Romance Languages Department in the School of Arts & Sciences.

 - A bachelor’s degree from an accredited institution with a GPA of at least 3.0 and a major of at least 30 credits in French with a grade point average of 3.0, with a minimum of 18 credits in upper-level French literature (not to include courses in civilization/culture, linguistics or advanced language)